Rachmat Latief

-Rachmat Latief (born 27 September 1988) is an Indonesian professional footballer who plays as a centre-back.
+Rachmat Latief (born 27 September 1988) is an Indonesian professional footballer who plays as a centre-back for Liga 4 club Persibas Banyumas.

 Club career

+Persebaya

+He was signed for Persebaya Surabaya to play in Liga 1 in the 2017 season.
+Rachmat made his debut on 20 April 2017 in a match against Madiun Putra F.C. at the Gelora Bung Tomo Stadium, Surabaya.

 Martapura

 In 2018, Latief signed a contract with Indonesian Liga 2 club Martapura.

 Arema

 He was signed for Arema to play in Liga 1 in the 2019 season.
 Rachmat made his debut on 13 September 2019 in a match against Borneo at the Kanjuruhan Stadium, Malang.

 PSCS Cilacap

 In 2021, Rachmat Latief signed a contract with Indonesian Liga 2 club PSCS Cilacap.
 He made his league debut on 26 September in a 1–0 win against PSIM Yogyakarta at the Manahan Stadium, Surakarta.

 Persipa Pati

 Latief was signed for Persipa Pati to play in Liga 2 in the 2022–23 season.
 He made his league debut on 30 August 2022 in a match against Nusantara United at the Moch.
 Soebroto Stadium, Magelang.